luizgustavocosta/16-bits/README.md

 2. Print a message using Log api
 3. Print a message using a REST service using Spring
 4. Print a message using a REST service using Quarkus

+### Docker Hub
+All images made so far are there.

+This is the [link](https://hub.docker.com/u/16bits) for the Docker Hub